jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 ![ Funnel of Events ]({{site.url}}/assets/images/RCT/funnel_events.png){: .center-image }

 In this post we focus on our method for *engagement campaigns* and, for the sake of simplicity, the sum of *key events* per user in the period of analysis will characterize the engagement of a particular user.
 The mean of that sum for all users will be the key metric of the group under analysis.

-In an ideal world, we would like to measure the effect on apps which also have users doing key events we can't track.
-Any off-line (or web) users who have been exposed to ads can perform events that are non-measureable by us.
-For example, think of a company that sells airline tickets, where users mostly buy tickets over the web, yet they still see ads on mobile.
-This condition can be detrimental to running tests for apps which either have lots of web/offline user base, or just don't want to share this data.
+In an ideal world, we would be able to measure every conceivable event for our clients.
+In the real world, there are events we can't easily track (in-store purchases) or can't easily link to mobile users (website purchases).
+For example, consider a company that sells airline tickets.
+They are exposed to our mobile ads, but most users purchase tickets on the web.
+In this case, our impact would be very difficult to capture.

-In most industries, running this kind of tests is not a big deal.
-In contrast, in the online advertising world it’s frequently very hard work to achieve.
+In most industries, running these kind of tests is not a big deal.
+In contrast, in the online advertising world it’s frequently very difficult to run them successfully.

 ## Typical problems in the Industry

 In this section, we describe some of the most common problems that may arise in these settings.
+We show examples from our own data and also experiments from academia.
+These issues appear consistently across verticals (i.e. transportation, entertainment, travel, shopping, etc)

 ### Not enough significance

-As the effect we are trying to measure is usually very small ((link to the non-tech blog post)), we will often need a lot of samples in order to achieve the significance we want.
+As the effect we are trying to measure is usually very small, we will often need a lot of samples in order to achieve the significance we want.
 Also, the variance of the data will play an important role.
 Higher variances of the metric of study will diminish the power of the test.
 Let’s expand this more.

 In order to establish the behavior difference between the two groups, we use a test to compare their means.
 We focus on the case of the two-sample t-test.
-This is the framework most commonly used in online experiment analysis.
-[Deng, et al. 2013] [deng-cuped].
+This is the framework most commonly used in online experiment analysis ([Deng, et al. 2013] [deng-cuped]).
 Although t-test assumes that the distributions are normal, when you have enough samples [t-test are robust to non-normality]. [robust-to-non-norm]

 Specifically, we use the [Welch Test] [welch], which is an adaptation of the [Student’s t-test] [student-test], and it doesn't assume equal variances between the samples, as they may vary between treatment and control.
 For this test, to calculate the needed sample size for each group (we split them equally), we need the variance and mean of each sample; and of course we need to set up our desired \\(\alpha\\) and \\(\beta\\), [type I and II] [type12] error respectively.